the1carver/growth/integrations/bigcommerce-sync/hub.md

-# BigCommerce Product Sync
+# BigCommerce Integration

-Sync your BigCommerce products to a Botpress table for use in your bots and workflows.
+Connect your BigCommerce store to Botpress to access product information and make API calls.

 ## Installation and Configuration